chadgcribbins/SchoolCostCalc/CLEANUP_PLAN.md

 ## After Cleanup

-After cleanup, the project should have:
+The project now has:

-1. Clearly organized directory structure
+1. ✅ Clearly organized directory structure
-2. No duplicate components
+2. ✅ No duplicate components
-3. Consistent import paths
+3. ✅ Consistent import paths
-4. Secure environment variable handling
+4. ✅ Secure environment variable handling
-5. Better TypeScript usage throughout the codebase
+5. ✅ Better TypeScript usage throughout the codebase
+6. ✅ Consolidated and accessible documentation
+7. ✅ Archive of unused files for historical reference

+All cleanup activities have been completed.
+The repository is now ready for the next phase of development, with a clean structure and comprehensive documentation.